zeratax/matrix-registration/index.md

 ## matrix-registration

-a simple python application to have a token based matrix registration
+A simple python application to have a token based matrix registration

-if you like me encountered the situation where you want to invite your friends to your homeserver, but neither wanted to open up public registration nor create accounts for every individual user yourself, this project should be the solution.
+If you like me encountered the situation where you want to invite your friends to your homeserver, but neither wanted to open up public registration nor create accounts for every individual user yourself, this project should be the solution.

-with this project you can just quickly generate tokens on the fly and share them with your friends to allow them to register to your homeserver.
+With this project you can just quickly generate tokens on the fly and share them with your friends to allow them to register to your homeserver.
 ### Example Usage
-create a new one time usable  token with:
+  - Create a new one time usable token directly with python:
 ```
 $ python -m matrix_registration gen -o
 JargonGingerYankee
 ```
-or
+  - or make use of the api:
 ```
 $ curl -X POST \
        -H "Authorization: SharedSecret demopagesecret" \